-The primary objective of the Summer Institute in Cardiovascular Disease Comorbidities, Genetics, and Epidemiology (CVD-CGE) is to provide junior-level faculty and scientists, with backgrounds that are underrepresented in the biomedical sciences and/or who have a disability, with all-expenses-paid training and mentoring, so that they can competently and effectively develop independent research programs on cutting-edge Heart, Lung, Blood, and Sleep (HLBS) disorders.
+The primary objective of the PRIDE Program in Cardiovascular Disease Comorbidities, Genetics, and Epidemiology (CVD-CGE) is to provide junior-level faculty and scientists, with backgrounds that are underrepresented in the biomedical sciences and/or who have a disability, with all-expenses-paid training and mentoring, so that they can competently and effectively develop independent research programs on cutting-edge Heart, Lung, Blood, and Sleep (HLBS) disorders.
 This initiative, to bring faculty and scientists particularly from underrepresented backgrounds into research, is important because of the major public health burden of these diseases, especially in minority populations.

-Our Summer Institute program was designed to provide mentees with a working knowledge and appreciation for Cardiovascular Disease Comorbidities, Genetics and Epidemiology, and to integrate these skills with their substantive research interests in CVD and HLBS problems.
+Our program was designed to provide mentees with a working knowledge and appreciation for Cardiovascular Disease Comorbidities, Genetics and Epidemiology, and to integrate these skills with their substantive research interests in CVD and HLBS problems.

 Participation in the program will require mentees to: